-Baseball card games have proliferated and perished over the years, but none has the cachet of Strat-O-Matic.
-Guzzo, a student of baseball board games and the publisher of "Strat Fan," explains why baseball junkies come back for Richman's brainchild.
+Baseball card games have proliferated and perished over the years. but not one has the cachet of Strat-O-Matic.
+Guzzo, a student of baseball board games and the publisher of "Strat Fan," explains what keeps baseball aficionados coming back for Richman's brain-

 "It's fun, it's fantasy, it's relaxation.
-That is probably the magic of it," said Guzzo.
-And there's always the fan's belief that he can do it better than the real manager: "That's something every
+That is probably the magic of it," says Guzzo.
+And there is always the fan's belief that he can do it better than the real manager.
+"That's something every Strat player does: 'This guy should bat second, not sixth."

-No matter where a player bats, his numbers will be deadly accurate: Richman's unique game ensures it.
+No matter where a player bats, his numbers will be deadly accurate.
+Richman's unique game insures it.

-Each pitcher and hitter has a card reflecting their abilities.
-There are fielding ratings, throwing ratings, range ratings.
-There are ratings for bunting, stealing, baserunning. hit-and-runs.
-Clutch hitting and ballpark factors were just introduced; pitchers wear down.
+Each pitcher and hitter has a

-Yet - and this is Richman's biggest advantage - a game can be played, start to finish, in under 30 minutes.
+are fielding ratings, throwing ratings, range ratings.
+There are ratings for bunting, stealing, base running, hit-and-runs.
+Clutch hitting and ballparks factors were just introduced; pitchers wear down.

-Three dice - a white one and two red ones - are thrown to determine what happens in an at-bat.
-Each player has three columns on his card with various possibilities.
-An at-bat literally takes seconds.
+Yet - and this is Richman's biggest advantage - a game can be played, start to finish, in less than 30 minutes.
+The key is his three-dice system: Each player has three columns on his card, with the number 2-12 in each column.
+Hitters have columns 1-3.
+Pitchers have 4-6.